 Gartner is about profit-maximizing.
-And covering a controversial software category that reduces the ability to the largest software vendors to extract excessive licenses from its customers is not going to give Gartner a positive payoff (most likely).
+And covering a controversial software category that reduces the ability of the most prominent software vendors to extract excessive licenses from its customers will not give Gartner a positive payoff (most likely).

-Gartner does not exist to provide accurate information; it gives information to profit maximize.
+Gartner does not exist to provide accurate information; it gives information to maximize profit.
 Gartner is the most prominent IT analyst because, throughout its history, it consistently focused on profit-maximizing over research integrity.
-And this is the problem when the analysts like Gartner and like Forrester that concentrate the most on profit maximization and the least on following research rules grow to be the most significant IT analysts.
+And this is the problem when the analysts like Gartner and Forrester, who concentrate the most on profit maximization and the least on following research rules, grow to be the most significant IT analysts.
 When Gartner acquired other IT analyst firms, I found many analysts who left Gartner soon after the acquisition.
-When I interviewed them, they told me they left because Gartner’s business model was simple too mercenary and anti-research in orientation.
+When I interviewed them, they told me they left because Gartner’s business model was too mercenary and anti-research in orientation.

 Profit or Nonprofit and Why it Matters for Research

 A final point and a criterion that I considered adding are whether the research entity is nonprofit.
-For-profit entities have a harder time maintaining research integrity over nonprofit entities.
-This is a significant reason as to why government-funded research out-performs private research.
+For-profit entities have a more challenging time maintaining research integrity than nonprofit entities, which is a significant reason why government-funded research outperforms private research.

 The Disadvantages of Private Research

-Private research has so many disadvantages, including the fact that it does not share its research results with the research community.
-If we take one of the most prolific private research entities that ever existed—Bell Labs, an entity responsible for a long laundry list of technologies ranging from the transistor to the laser and the winner of multiple Nobel Prizes.
+Private research has many disadvantages, including the fact that it does not share its research results with the research community.
+Suppose we take one of the most prolific private research entities—Bell Labs, responsible for a long laundry list of technologies ranging from the transistor to the laser and the winner of multiple Nobel Prizes.
 It is recognized that their success was precise because Bell Labs was funded by what amounted to a government-granted/regulated monopoly in the form of Bell Telephone.
 When the government broke apart Bell Telephone’s monopoly, Bell Labs’ ability to produce at the same level declined.
 Similar labs existed (although none as prominent as Bell Labs), such as RCA Labs and Xerox PARC.
-The relationship is clear: the more public the entity, the better it can support research and maintain the integrity of its research.
-Of the research entities compared, only Gartner is for profit.
-The other three are nonprofit.
+The relationship is clear: the more public the entity, the better it can support research and maintain its research integrity.
+Of the research entities compared, only Gartner is for-profit, and the other three are nonprofit.

-Of course, none of the other three entities is a viable option for a decision-maker to use as an IT analyst.
-IT analysts are all private for-profit entities.
-Because of this, companies that seek to use the research output must be careful how they use the research output from these companies.
+Of course, none of the other three entities is a viable option for a decision-maker to use as an IT analyst, and IT analysts are all private for-profit entities.
+Thus, companies that seek to use the research output must be careful how they use the research output from these companies.

 What Does Gartner Consider Sensitive?